LooseMarek/ViewFactory/README.md

 ##### LabeledView

-By default, labeled view stack is using `.fill` distribution and spacing views with `PaddingEnum.four`.
+By default, the labeled view stack is using `.fill` distribution and spacing views with `PaddingEnum.four`.

 This stack view is intended to be used for labeling inputs or other (custom) views.

-**Important: All labels from LabelFactory as well as stack views from StackFactory are being created with transparent background color.
-Examples below are using `.card` color as background of the stack view to distinguish labels from document background (which may be white).**
+**Important: All labels from LabelFactory as well as stack views from StackFactory are being created with a transparent background color.
+Examples below are using `.card` color as the background of the stack view to distinguish labels from document background (which may be white).**

 ```
 let label = viewFactory.label.inputLabel()